 Microbiology Technician Jobs in USA with Visa Sponsorship

-Microbiology technicians qualify for H-1B and other work visa sponsorship when the role requires a bachelor's degree in microbiology, biology, or related field.
+Microbiology technicians qualify for H-1B visa and other work visa sponsorship when the role requires a bachelor's degree in microbiology, biology, or related field.
 Laboratory positions at pharmaceutical companies, research institutions, and medical device manufacturers frequently sponsor international candidates for specialized microbiology work.
 For detailed occupation requirements, see the O*NET profile.

 See All Microbiology Technician Jobs